karlmdavis/justdavis-karl/content/it/davis/servers/eddings.md

 ## Setup

-Please see the following sub-guides:
+The content on this page covers the base OS install and configuration; it doesn't cover configuration of any of the main services hosted by the machine.
+Please see the following sub-guides for details on those:

 * <%= topic_summary_link("/it/davis/servers/eddings/vms/") %>

-### 64bit Ubuntu 10.04.03 (Lucid), Server Edition
+### Install 64bit Ubuntu 10.04.03 (Lucid), Server Edition

 #### Installation Media